alovajs/alovajs.github.io/docs/tutorial/06-advanced/02-custom/01-http-adapter.md

 });
 ```

 `requestAdapter` is the request adapter.
-The internal request sending and receiving will rely on the request adapter. `alova/fetch` manages requests through the fetch api.
+The internal request sending and receiving will rely on the request adapter. `alova/fetch` manages requests through the fetch API.
 In most cases, we can use it.
 However, when `alova` runs in an environment where the fetch api is not available (such as app, mini program), you need to replace a request adapter that supports the current environment.

 So how should you customize a request adapter?
 It's very simple.
 It is actually a function that will be called every time a request is initiated and returns an object.
 This object contains request-related data sets such as `url`, `method`, `data`, `headers`, `timeout`, etc. Although there are many fields, we only need to access the data we need.